-Sender Policy Framework (SPF) is an email standard that fights email address forgery and makes it easier to identify spam, worms, and viruses.
-SPF is gaining wide recognition as an acceptable way to fight spam and authenticate the identity of email senders.
-SPF is a way to validate an email's From Address against the server that sent the email.
+The Sender Policy Framework (SPF) is an open standard specifying a technical method to prevent sender address forgery.
+SPF is widely used as a primary practice in email sending to fight spam and authenticate the identity of email senders.
+SPF is a way to validate an email's FROM address against the server (the sending IP) that sent the email.

-To publish an SPF record, you simply need to add a TXT record to the Domain Name System (DNS) for the domain used in your From Email Address.
+To publish an SPF record, you simply need to add a TXT record to the Domain Name System (DNS) zone for the domain used in your FROM email address.

 v=spf1 include:jangomail.com -all

 If your domain administrator has not already published a SPF record for your organization's domain, he/she should do so immediately.
 The record should reflect the internal email server setup of your organization.
-To add JangoMail's network to the allowed list of senders for your domain, ADD (do not replace) the following value to your already existent SPF record:
+To add JangoMail's network of IPs to the allowed list of senders for your domain, ADD (do not replace) the following value to your already existing SPF record:

 v=spf1 a mx -all